 If you don’t have a bike, don’t worry.
 It’s super easy to rent a bike in Los Angeles.
 This city has a fairly large population of cycling enthusiasts.
 This means there are also plenty of bike shops.
 There are also a lot of individual cyclists who are happy to rent a bike to other riders.
 If you need a rental bike, start by checking out the listings on Spinlister.
 There are listers all over the city, which means you have great options no matter where you go.
 And if you already own a bike, listing your ride on a platform like Spinlister is a great way to make some extra cash and promote car-free living.

-Beyond bike rentals and online bike share services, there are also several areas of the city where you can easily pick up a Metro bike for a quick ride.
-(Here are some insights to city bike share programs that will help you choose whether to share or rent.)
+Beyond bike rentals and online bike-share services, there are also several areas of the city where you can easily pick up a Metro bike for a quick ride.
+(Here are some insights on city bike-share programs that will help you choose whether to share or rent).

 Beyond Transit and Rental Bikes in Los Angeles

-There are a lot of places you can go with the public transit system and availability of rental bikes in Los Angeles.
-That said, there may be times when the place you need to get to is just a little too remote.
+In summary, Los Angeles bike rental solutions and public transit are making basic travel around the city easier than ever.
+However, there may be times when the place you need to get to is just a little too remote.
 Or maybe you’ve injured yourself and you can’t pedal this week.
 In those cases, you can always call a ride share service or carpool with friends and split the cost of gas.
 The thought of asking for a lift may feel uncomfortable, but the truth is that carpooling is an important step towards combating climate change.
 Just offer to chip in for fuel and turn the shared trip into another opportunity to connect.